NativeScript/docs-v7/docs/core-concepts/angular-bootstrap.md

 ## The Bootstrap Process

 A traditional NativeScript application starts by initializing global objects, setting up global CSS rules, creating, and navigating to the main page.
 Angular does not care about any of that -- all it needs is a place in the DOM to attach to.
 Of course, Angular applications need to take care of their own initialization: modules, components, directives, routes, DI providers.
-A NativeScript Angular app needs to make both paradigms work together, so we provide a wrapper platform object, `nativeScriptPlatformDynamic`, that sets up a NativeScript application and can bootstrap the Angular framework in a default location on the main UI page.
+A NativeScript Angular app needs to make both paradigms work together, so we provide a wrapper platform object, `platformNativeScriptDynamic`, that sets up a NativeScript application and can bootstrap the Angular framework in a default location on the main UI page.

 ```typescript
 platformNativeScriptDynamic().bootstrapModule(AppModule);